Here Are Ten Tips For Rejoining The Active Life

+Restarting at the gym?
 It’s okay, we are all in the same boat.
 It’s been a few months since you’ve seen the inside of the gym.
-For many people it was harder than they thought to stay motivated to exercise during lockdown.
+For many people, it was harder than they thought to stay motivated to exercise during the lockdown.

-Now, the question is: how do you start again?
+Now, the main question is: how do you start again?

 Once you have an exercise habit, it becomes automatic.
 You just go to the gym, there is no force involved.
 But after a month, two months or in our case a few months off, it can be hard to get started again.
-Here are some tips to climb back on to the Gym wagon after you’ve fallen off.
+Here are some tips to in restarting at the gym and climbing back on to the Gym wagon after you’ve fallen off.

 Don’t overdo it right away.

 Doing too much too soon can overwhelm you mentally and physically.
 Understand that you’re probably not going to be as fit as you were, and that’s OK.
 You can start with just 30 minutes a day, the goal is just to get moving more.
 People have a tendency to overdo it initially, and they end up [with injuries] because the body is not prepared for the extra activity.
 Low-intensity workouts are a good way to reintroduce the body to activity, frequency, and duration.
 After a week or two, you can bump up the intensity, as long as you’re not losing form.

 Do you only feel comfortable committing to a couple of days a week initially?
 Great!
 Mark it on your calendar and stick with it.
 Don’t feel like you have to immediately start logging five to six gym workouts per week.
 “You can’t get to three to four days a week without mastering day one, so just start”.
 As you get comfortable, try to work your way up to four days a week.
 The body responds to consistency over time, so your results will come much faster if you can keep a regular pattern and frequency.
 If you need help with setting an exercise plan, or really don’t know where to start, reach out to one of our Team Trainers for some advice.

 Make sure your workouts include three key components.